Jarrad Page

-Jarrad Matthew Page (born October 19, 1984) is a former American football safety and professional baseball outfielder.
-He was drafted by the Kansas City Chiefs in the seventh round of the 2006 NFL Draft and also played for the New England Patriots, Philadelphia Eagles and Minnesota Vikings.
-He played baseball for the San Francisco Giants organization.
-He played college football and college baseball at UCLA.
+Jarrad Matthew Page (born October 19, 1984) is an American former professional football player and baseball player.
+He played football as a safety in the National Football League (NFL).

+Page played college football and college baseball for the UCLA.
+He was selected by the Kansas City Chiefs in the seventh round of the 2006 NFL draft and also played for the New England Patriots, Philadelphia Eagles and Minnesota Vikings.
+After his football career, he played baseball as an outfielder for the San Francisco Giants organization.